Need to know

 - CHOICE Expert Rating: 48%

 - Price: $459

-What's worse than getting a $59 dud from Kmart?
-Buying a heater almost eight times the price that still scores under 50% overall.
-More expensive than many of our top-scoring heaters, it only rated only OK for comparative energy efficiency, has no cord storage, and our testers found that it wasn't very easy to move.
+What's worse than buying a cheap dud?
+Buying one that costs almost 500 bucks that still scores under 50% overall.
+More expensive than many of our top-scoring heaters, it rated only OK for comparative energy efficiency, has no cord storage, and our testers found that it wasn't very easy to move.

 Read the full Noirot heater review.